Bad Credit Options

 We specialise in helping people like yourself.
 Explore a wide range of bad credit loans.
 Use our FREE broking service today.
 One or more loans could suit you.
 To learn about loan options use these Quick Links:

-Look at the bad credit loan "map" below to help you compare & narrow down your options.
+Look at the borrowing "map" below to help you compare & narrow down your options.

 Everything stems from your credit file.
 You don't have one until you turn 18 and can start to borrow - things like credit cards, loans, mortgages, etc. So, everyone starts by having no finance history at all.

-Having no credit history can itself be a problem as lenders can't judge how reliable a borrower you will be, but while this is a problem it is not a poor credit situation.
+Having no credit history can itself be a problem as lenders can't judge how reliable a borrower you will be, but while this is a problem it is not a majoe problem.
 In this case a credit card company might offer you a card but with a low limit to begin with.

-Over time you accumulate a borrowing/repayment history in your credit file.
-Lenders and providers of credit will record your borrowing behaviour with one or more of the UK's three main credit agencies (Experian, Equifax and Callcredit).
+Over time you accumulate a borrowing/repayment history in your file.
+Lenders will record your borrowing behaviour with one or more of the UK's three main reference agencies (Experian, Equifax and Callcredit).
 The files will show whether you pay on time, whether you get into arrears or miss payments, and whether you default on debts completely.
 You might also get court judgements against you (so-called CCJs).
-So, there are degrees of "bad creditness".
+So, there are degrees of "bad creditworthiness".
 Some people's files contain more adverse events or adverse events of a more severe nature.

-Be aware, as well, that the act of applying for credit will be recorded in your credit file (unless the lender does a "soft search").
-If you make applications too frequently this fact will have a further adverse impact on your credit history.
+Be aware, as well, that the act of applying for credit will be recorded in your file (unless the lender does a "soft search").
+If you make applications too frequently this fact will have a further adverse impact on your rating.